 Today I’m sharing my homeschool curriculum choices for the 2019-2020 school year for my 2nd grader, along with why I made these choices for this particular child.
 Of all of my kids, these are the choices that were the most difficult for me to make because my beautiful blue-eyed boy really hates working one-on-one, but he’s not quite ready to work independently.
 So sometimes it’s a Struggle.
 But I’ve got my fingers crossed!

-Before jumping into our curriculum choices, though, please remember that you and I may be working toward different requirements for homeschooling, depending on where you live.
+Before jumping into my second grader’s curriculum choices, please remember that you and I may be working toward different requirements for homeschooling, depending on where you live.
 So please inform yourself about your local homeschool laws!
 (I talk more about the importance of that here.)

 Ok, on to our particular choices…

 (Our general weekly schedule is toward the end.)

 In years past, I tried to save time in our days by doing history and science as a group.
 This worked pretty well for our first few years of homeschooling, but became more difficult as the boys grew older and their personalities and learning preferences became more apparent.

 Last year, after defining what I know of their Learning Preferences so far, I realized that a group environment was not an ideal way for any of my boys to learn.
 So I let go of the group paradigm for the most part.
 For now, we still do our memory work (religious studies, poetry memorization) and read-alouds together.